 Gibbons was a well-rounded boxer who stayed consistent throughout his career and never lost to a fighter that is not in the International Boxing Hall of Fame.
-With great footwork, high ring IQ, a hard punch, and an iron chin, there were very few fighters who beat him.
+With great footwork, high ring IQ, a hard punch, and an iron chin, very few fighters beat him.

 Some of his wins were against but not limited to: Harry Greb, George Chip, Kid Norfolk, Battling Levinsky, and Georges Carpentier.

-Kid possessed a lightning-quick left jab paired with a brain rattling right hand that kept some champions/contenders far away from any ring Cocoa Kid stepped in.
+Kid possessed a lightning-quick left jab paired with a brain-rattling right hand that kept some champions/contenders far away from any ring Cocoa Kid stepped in.
 Cocoa Kid’s dazzling footwork allowed him to glide across the ring as he ripped win after win.
-He was thrown in with stiff competition all through his career and several of his losses were by split decisions.
+He was thrown in with stiff competition throughout his career, and several of his losses were by split decisions.

 Some of his wins were against but not limited to: Sam Langford, Sam McVey, Sandy Ferguson, Georges Carpentier, and Jeff Clark.

 Tendler was a savvy and rugged left-handed lightweight that fought in what many think is the toughest era for lightweights in boxing history.
 Tendler came close to dethroning lightweight champion Benny Leonard, who I consider to be the best lightweight of all-time, but just fell short.
-‘Lefty’ Lew was not afraid of bigger competition either and went after those in the welterweight division as well.
+‘Lefty’ Lew was not afraid of bigger competition either and also went after those in the welterweight division.

 Ramey tore into the professional boxing scene from the very beginning of his career and didn’t slow down until his retirement nearly 12 years later.
 During his career he was ranked in the top 10 of the lightweight division in nearly every year he fought but never got a shot at the lightweight title.
 He beat numerous champions in his career and was a clear threat to anyone in the division.